The Eisenlohr-Farris Algorithm for fully transitive polyhedra: Edge sets and vertex figures.

+\begin{lemma} (Eisenlohr) Suppose we have fixed a vertex set $V$, an edge set $E$ and a vertex figure $\Sigma$.
+Then if there are two or three angle classes in $\Sigma$, then there is at most one fully-transitive polyhedron with vertex set $V$, edge set $E$ and vertex figure $\Sigma$. \end{lemma}

-With this information and using the results established by S. L. Farris in \cite{farris_tesis} we can determine the possible ways to fill in the faces for each of these vertex figures.
+With this information (see \cite{farris_tesis} and \cite{eisenlohr}) we can determine the possible ways to fill in the faces for each of these vertex figures.
 This is done by J. M. Eisenlohr in his dissertation, for in this case we have obtained plane vertex figures and therefore we will obtain one of the fully transitive polyhedra in the plane.
+In the following section we give an example that illustrates how the algorithm can be applied in three-dimensional space.